You want smart political talk without the meltdowns?

 What's your answer to that, Jonathan?

-No, uh listen, I agree with her there.
+Listen, I agree with her there.

 I don't think anything happens in the life of the Clintons that the Clintons aren't fully aware of.

-But when it comes to the rest of the world, um I absolutely agree and and as uh you know, Daniel said there at the beginning of the interview, um, this is a turning point in the United States.
+And as Daniel said there at the beginning of the interview, this is a turning point in the United States.

-When you open it, I'm not dis I'm not disagreeing with that at all.
+I'm not disagreeing with that at all.

 And I agree.

-This could be a moment that you know what?
+This could be a moment that, you know what?

 People now begin to alter their moral compass a lot.

-And I'm like, now we're being told by people on the left, you know, it's almost like they just forgot they have a case of amnesia uh over what was said and done to all of these women that that were Clinton accusers.
+And I'm like, now we're being told by people on the left, you know, it's almost like they just forgot they have a case of amnesia over what was said and done to all of these women that were Clinton accusers.

 There's no issues anymore.